 - I use my the MAC Carving Knife for all of my cake trimming and slicing -- it's amazing.

-- For the Swirl Meringues and the Lemon Swiss Buttercream I used Americolor Electric Yellow Soft Gel Paste to achieve that particular shade of happy.
+- For the Swirl Meringues and the Lemon Swiss Buttercream, try Colour Mill Yellow to achieve a similar shade of Happy.

 - For the lemon drop decorations I used Claeys Lemon Sanded Candy Drops, or you could even sprinkle the top of the cake with Bright Yellow Crunchy Sprinkles!